Tuesday, June 22, 2010

 Small-business owners across the country have voiced similar frustrations, complaining that -- despite billions of taxpayer dollars in relief funds and exhortations from lawmakers to help Main Street -- banks are still holding back on loans.

-.
+President Obama will tackle the issue Monday when he meets with bank leaders to discuss upcoming financial .
 He is expected to push banks to increase small-business lending, along with a host of other reforms to the industry.

 But industry analysts say the liquidity problem won't be easily solved.
 One small-business expert said stricter government regulations have pulled banks in two directions.